Bunlong/Bunlong/README.md

 * Ruby + Rails = Ruby Ecosystem 💎
 * JavaScript ( Who can live without JavaScript? )
 * React + Hook = ❤️
+* Svelte = ❤️ Compiler ❤️ Less Code ❤️ No Virtual DOM ❤️ Truly Reactive ❤️
 * React Native + JavaScript + Java + Swift = Hybrid Mobile App 📱
-* Svelte = ❤️ Compiler ❤️ Less Code ❤️ No Virtual DOM ❤️ Truly Reactive ❤️
 * Java + Swift = Native Mobile App 📱

-I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte, Data Visualization, Machine Learning, Computer Vision and Enterprise Application Architecture.
+I craft, code and build open-source software and most of my open-source software is written in JavaScript and focused on React, Svelte, Data Visualization, Computer Vision and Enterprise Application Architecture.

 **A day without a commit to an open-source is a day wasted.**